UdayaLakmal/expense-manager/README.md

-💰Expenses is a [progressive web application](https://developers.google.com/web/progressive-web-apps/) on top of [Google Sheets](https://developers.google.com/sheets/) 📉 written in [React](https://facebook.github.io/react/) ⚛️.
+💰Expense-manager is a [progressive web application](https://developers.google.com/web/progressive-web-apps/) on top of [Google Sheets](https://developers.google.com/sheets/) 📉 written in [React](https://facebook.github.io/react/) ⚛️.
 It is only a static HTML that works great on mobile 📱 and can be deployed anywhere.

-Check out the [demo](https://demo-expenses.chodounsky.net) but please be considerate and don't break it for others.

 ![Delete expense](doc/delete-expense.gif)

-It was inspired by the [expense-manager](https://github.com/mitul45/expense-manager) by mitul45 and it uses the [material web components](https://material.io/components/) and [material icons](https://material.io/icons/).
+It was inspired & fork by the [expense](https://github.com/jakubgarfield/expenses) by jakubgarfield

 ## Features